Jon Heder: Career

 The 2004 comedy feature Napoleon Dynamite, filmed in Preston, Idaho, earned $44.5 million.
 In June 2005, Heder received the MTV Movie Award for Best Musical Performance and Breakthrough Male Performance for the role.
 On October 8, 2005, he hosted Saturday Night Live with musical guest Ashlee Simpson.
 Heder and his film co-star Efren Ramirez filmed a series of commercials to promote the 2005 Utah State Fair, and reprised their roles in a self-parody sketch, "Napoleon Bonamite", on the animated series Robot Chicken.

 In 2005, Heder had a supporting role as a clerk in a new age bookstore in the romantic comedy Just like Heaven.
-In 2006, he appeared in the comedy film The Sasquatch Gang; and had a starring role with Rob Schneider and David Spade in producer Adam Sandler's The Benchwarmers (2006), a comedy about three men making up for lost chances by creating their own Little League baseball team.
-Also in 2006, Heder was the voice of the character Skull in the animated film Monster House, and starred in the comedy School for Scoundrels, opposite Billy Bob Thornton and Jacinda Barrett.
-He co-starred in 2007 with Will Ferrell in the well-received Blades of Glory (2007) where, as in many of his films, he plays an absurd, slapstick caricature—this time, one of two rival figure skaters who must team up in a pairs competition.
+In 2006, he appeared in the comedy film The Sasquatch Gang and starred with Rob Schneider and David Spade in producer Adam Sandler's The Benchwarmers (2006), a comedy about three men making up for lost chances by creating their own Little League baseball team.
+Also in 2006, Heder was the voice of the character Skull in the animated film Monster House and starred in the comedy School for Scoundrels, opposite Billy Bob Thornton and Jacinda Barrett.
+In 2007 he co-starred with Will Ferrell in Blades of Glory, in which, as in many of his films, he plays an absurd, slapstick caricature—this time, one of two rival figure skaters who must team up in a pairs competition.

 Heder's second turn at voice acting came in 2007 when he voiced Chicken Joe, a surfing chicken, in the animated film Surf's Up.
 His first foray into web television was the 2008 web series Woke Up Dead, which he produced and starred in.
 The live-action, sci-fi comedy thriller follows Drex, a USC student who wakes up underwater in the bathtub one morning and suspects he may be dead.

-Heder and his twin brother, Dan, star together as villains in the fourth installment of the popular internet martial arts comedy series Sockbaby.
+Heder and his twin brother Dan star as villains in the fourth installment of the online martial arts comedy series Sockbaby.
 Heder's performance in When in Rome was praised by New York Times critic A. O. Scott: "Jon Heder as a goofy street magician is the funniest of the bunch."
 Heder voiced Napoleon Dynamite in the Fox Network animated series Napoleon Dynamite, which debuted in January 2012.
-In 2013, Heder appeared in the music video for "On Top of the World" with numerous other Utah-based actors and musicians, and in 2014 he appeared in the music video for the Chromeo song "Old 45s".
+In 2013, he appeared in the video for "On Top of the World" with numerous other Utah-based actors and musicians, and in 2014 he appeared in the video for the Chromeo song "Old 45s".

 In January 2017, Heder reprised his role as Chicken Joe in Surf's Up 2: WaveMania, the direct-to-video sequel to Surf's Up.
 In 2022, it was announced that Heder would star in the comedy film Plan B, alongside Tom Berenger and Shannon Elizabeth.

 In 2024, Heder reunited with Hess in Thelma the Unicorn, an animated film starring Brittany Howard.